-- Teams can apply for up to $5,000 for projects of up to 12 months in duration.
+- Teams can apply for up to $5,000 for projects up to 12 months in duration.

-- Funding is typically, but not exclusively, used for these types of expenses:
+- Funding is typically used for these types of expenses:

-- Applicants are strongly encouraged to schedule an individual consultation with SOLER prior to submitting the application in order to develop the project plan and define the scope of in-kind support.
+Applicants are strongly encouraged to schedule an individual consultation with SOLER prior to submitting the application in order to develop the project plan and define the scope of in-kind support.
 Please contact [email protected] to schedule a consultation.
 When ready, submit your application through the Office of Teaching, Learning, and Innovation site.

 Support for Awardees